Cora Crane: Life with Stephen Crane

 Cora, still legally Mrs. Stewart, met writer and journalist Stephen Crane in 1896.
 They soon became lovers.
 He was in Jacksonville en route to Cuba to cover the Spanish–American War.
 He stayed in the St. James Hotel.
-He was known for his popular book, The Red Badge of Courage (1895), a novel based in the Civil War.
+He was known for his popular book, The Red Badge of Courage (1895), a novel set during the American Civil War.
 The couple could not marry, but Cora took his surname, and they were together until his death from tuberculosis in 1900.

 Cora Crane became known as the first female war correspondent when she traveled with Stephen to Greece to cover the Greco-Turkish War (1897) for the New York press.
 She used the pen name of "Imogene Carter."
 After the war, the Cranes settled in England, socialized with the literary elite and joined the Fabian Society.
 While there, they camouflaged their limited finances and entertained lavishly.
 They leased Ravensbrook, a villa in Oxted.

 Cora Crane was notorious in society due to her status as Mrs. Stewart.
 She also became involved in a scandal in 1898–1899 involving the wife and mistress of American author and journalist Harold Frederic.
 Married with five children, he had a second family and household in London with Kate Lyon, with whom he had three children.
 When Frederic, a novelist and The New York Times correspondent, died of a stroke in 1898, his wife had Lyon arrested and jailed for manslaughter.
 A Christian Scientist, Lyon was said to have called on a faith healer after Frederic had his stroke.

 Also at issue (and perhaps more important) were the potential royalties from Frederic's novel, The Market Place (1899), which became a posthumous bestseller.
 Victorian society split, with some publishers' wives supporting Grace Frederic, and conducting press campaigns to raise funds for her children.
 Cora Crane cared for Lyon's illegitimate children at her home of Brede Place while their mother was in jail.
 During this period, she conducted her own campaign to raise funds for their care.
 Lyon was acquitted at trial of the charges.
 Joseph Conrad said that Cora was "the only Christian in sight" because of her actions during these events.

 Suffering from declining health, Stephen Crane visited Badenweiler, Germany, a health spa on the edge of the Black Forest.
 He died there on June 5, 1900, of tuberculosis; he was 28.
 In his will, he left everything to Cora.
 She arranged for the return of his body to the United States and burial in his home state of New Jersey.